demonixis/Atlantis.js/README.md

 AtlantisGameEngine
 ==================

-A personal JavaScript game engine for Canvas and WebGL
+A work in progress JavaScript Game Engine for Canvas and WebGL mainly inspired by XNA Framework and Yna Engine.